latest nhpb_banner 1__compressed2

 Goodwill Rescue Mission - The faith based charity organization assists the very poor, homeless, men, women, and children.
 A wide range of resources and assistance programs are offered from the center.
 The location administers emergency services, operates a free food pantry, and a thrift store for the residents of Newark New Jersey.
 Other resources include shelter and transitional housing.
 Outreach, case management, referrals, and advice is available.
 More on Newark NJ Good Will services.

-Urban League of Essex County – The non-profit may have short term, one emergency financial assistance.
+Urban League of Essex County may have short term, one emergency financial assistance.
 Funds may be for rent if facing eviction from a home or apartment.
 In some cases the Urban League will offer loans for paying bills, security deposits or rent to qualified families.
-508 Central Ave, Newark N. Phone (973) 624 - 9535 Ext: 109
+The non-profit also helps people start a business or apply for home loan buying programs as well as arranges debt relief programs.
+Assistance for youth and re-entry services are offered in the Newark NJ area too.
+Address is 508 Central Ave, Newark N. Phone (973) 624 - 9535

 PROCEED can offer support or referrals to the unemployed that are facing eviction, foreclosures, or homelessness.
 Get information on utility bill and rent assistance programs as well as free food.
 Case managers also have details on government entitlements available in both Essex County and New Jersey, such as SNAP food stamps, disability benefits, and Medicaid.
 Employment information and job referrals are available as well.
 Telephone number is (908) 351 – 7727.

 Essex County Division on Aging can help people over the age of 60.
-Programs include home health aide program, information and referral for older adults in Essex County, one time emergency heating oil delivery and boiler repair or replacement, senior employment and more.
+Programs include home health aide program, information and free senior home phone services for older adults in Essex County.
+There is free government money for the elderly, one time emergency heating oil delivery and boiler repair or replacement, senior employment and more.

 Many disabled people also use the Division of Aging Center, as it helps them too.
 They can help with SSI applications and offer home repairs.
+Meals on Wheels are also offered in Newark.
 Find a list of other New Jersey disability assistance programs.
 Or to reach the Essex Aging and Disability office, call (973) 395 - 8375.

 Interfaith Hospitality Network church based programs focus on housing and emergency shelter.
 The faith based groups also runs a Family Resource Center which offers services such as affordable child care and free usage of computers.
 Other aid from IHN is as follows.